Best depression homeopathic doctor, treatment & remedies in Sunnyvale

 Calcarea phosphoricum [Calc phos]

-Calc phos helps with wandering thoughts and poor concentration.
+Calc Phos helps with wandering thoughts and poor concentration.
 Symptoms are generally better in the summer in warm, dry weather.
 It is commonly used for people who demonstrate fretful whining, always wanting to go somewhere

-Oak personality is driven by a strong sense of duty and responsibility but then don?t know when to stop even when exhausted.
+Oak personality is driven by a strong sense of duty and responsibility but then doesn’t know when to stop even when exhausted.
 These people will get really sick or have a debilitating accident or symptom that literally stops them.

 Ambra Grisea [Ambra G]

 Ambra is mainly used in people who dread of people and desire to be alone.
-Cannot do anything in presence of others.
+Cannot do anything in the presence of others.
 Intensely shy, blushes easily.
 Music causes weeping.
 Despair, loathing of life.
 Fantastic illusions.
 Bashful.
 Loss of love of life.
 Restless, excited, very loquacious.
 Time passes slowly.
 Thinking, difficult in the morning with old people.
 Dwells upon unpleasant things.
 The important keynote is the history of repeated deaths in a family.